 The last year or so has been one of significant challenge to us all, yet one that underlines our role as a people of faith to be beacons of hope within our communities.
 COVID has severely disrupted many of the ways in which we seek to express that - one of which is our annual Pentecost festival based around the two cathedrals.

-For 2021, we are again seeking to make this an online event, and plans are already underway to provide an enriching online experience for those who join.
+In 2021, we have again tried to make this 2 Cathedrals Service an online event, and it was an enriching online experience for those who joined.

-As part of that service, we want to recognise and celebrate the many ways in which churches are working locally within their communities, and we would love you to be part of that.
-Our request is that you seek to take a photograph that in some way or another encapsulates "The Spirit at work in our community".
-This might be a feature of the natural environment, an image from your church buildings that particularly inspires you, and example of people working together to provide support to one another - or something quite different.
-Please do not feel that you need to conform to any prescribed standard, we simply ask that you offer us a photograph of reasonable quality along with a sentence that explains where it was taken and something of why you have chosen it.
-Please ensure that if it contains images of people, that you have their permission to share it.
+As part of that service, we recognised and celebrated the many ways in which churches are working locally within their communities.
+We received a number of photographs that in some way or another encapsulates "The Spirit at work in our Community/ World".
+This might have been a feature of the natural environment, an image from a church building which was particularly inspiring, and examples of people working together to provide support to one another - or something quite different.

 Pentecost Celebrations in Liverpool in 2020

-Last year’s event in Liverpool took place on-line because of the COVID 19 pandemic.
+In 2020 the event in Liverpool had also taken place on-line because of the COVID 19 pandemic.
 The virtual walk along Hope Street was led by Sheryl Anderson, Chair of Liverpool Methodist District and there were contributions by Bishop Paul and Archbishop Malcolm as well as the deans of our two cathedrals.
 To follow this on-line service, please click here.

 Prayer for St Helens in the week leading up to Pentecost and on Pentecost Sunday